Rainbow matching: Rainbow matching in hypergraphs

 An r-uniform hypergraph is a set of hyperedges each of which contains exactly r vertices (so a 2-uniform hypergraph is a just a graph without self-loops).
 Aharoni, Holzman and Jiang extend their theorem to such hypergraphs as follows.
 Let n be any positive rational number.
 Any family of ⌈r⋅n⌉ fractional-matchings (=colors) of size at least n in an r-uniform hypergraph has a rainbow-fractional-matching of size n.
 The ⌈r⋅n⌉ is the smallest possible when n is an integer.

 An r-partite hypergraph is an r-uniform hypergraph in which the vertices are partitioned into r disjoint sets and each hyperedge contains exactly one vertex of each set (so a 2-partite hypergraph is a just bipartite graph).
 Let n be any positive integer.
 Any family of rn – r + 1 fractional-matchings (=colors) of size at least n in an r-partite hypergraph has a rainbow-fractional-matching of size n.
 The rn – r + 1 is the smallest possible: the extremal case is when n = r – 1 is a prime power, and all colors are edges of the truncated projective plane of order n.
 So each color has n^{2} = rn – r + 1 edges and a fractional matching of size n, but any fractional matching of that size requires all rn – r + 1 edges.

 Partial proof

-For the case of perfect fractional matchings, both the above theorems can derived from the colorful caratheodory theorem in the previous section.
+For the case of perfect fractional matchings, both the above theorems can derived from the colorful Carathéodory theorem in the previous section.
 For a general r-uniform hypergraph (admitting a perfect matching of size n), the vectors 1_{e} live in a (rn)-dimensional space.
 For an r-uniform r-partite hypergraph, the r-partiteness constraints imply that the vectors 1_{e} live in a (rn – r + 1)-dimensional space.